 Commercial Potato Farming is not an easy thing to do whether you’re doing it organically or non-organically.
 The non-organic potato farmer is pressured into producing a perfect, blemish-free tuber for the French fry market.
 To get this cosmetically perfect potato, these farmers have resorted to the heavy use of pesticides, herbicides, and fumigants.
-The result is a chemically laden food product which isn’t safe to eat (in my opinion) and isn’t that nutritious.
+The result is a chemically-laden food product that isn’t safe to eat (in my opinion) and isn’t that nutritious.

 Let’s look at how non-organic and organic potatoes are grown.

 The season starts off with a soil fumigant to control nematodes (micro-sized roundworm soil pests) and certain diseases in the soil.
 This fumigant is so strong it kills every trace of microbial life in the soil.
 When you’re working with dead soil, the nutrient density or nutrient value of the vegetable is very low.

 - Herbicide (kills plants)